 You'd think that would end my quest for chocolate but it didn't.
 While my mind danced around the idea of chocolate-covered strawberries the decadent chocolate ideas started to flow.
 I was dreaming about chocolate fondue, chocolate-dipped popsicles, and chocolate shells.
 In that mindset, I realized I had three ingredients that could make chocolate and make it well.
+I bet you have these ingredients in your kitchen too.

 The secrets of using coconut oil in chocolate making